Edwas99/PROCON/index.md

 ## Machine Learning project PROCON
 This is a project in the course TNM108 at Linköping University.
-The name PROCON comes from the main idea of the project, to create PROS&CONS lists based on customer reviews.
+The name PROCON comes from the main idea of the project, to create PROS & CONS lists based on customer reviews.
-The Idea is to give the user a good overview of a product based on what other people think without having to read through an ocean of good and bad reviews.
-I think that good written reviews can give good insights about a product.
-A product can for example have really good specs but if you read the reviews about the product you get to know that it has a lot of bugs and the specs doesn't really matter because of this.
-Without further explanation lets dive in to how I tried to do this:
+The idea is to give the user a good overview of a product based on what other people think without having to read through an ocean of good and bad reviews.
+I think that well-written reviews can give good insights into a product.
+An example where reviews can be helpful is when a product has fantastic specs but if you read the reviews about the product, you get to know that it has a lot of bugs and the specs don't matter because of this.
+Without further explanation, let's dive into how I tried to do this:

 ### The dataset:
-The project could be applied for any product, since you can create a PROS&CONS list for anything, however I decided to work with phones in this project.
-This is because I found a good dataset on Kaggle, which contained one file containing the items (721 phones) and one file which contained 68 000 different reviews  for these phones.
-For more details about the dataset see [Amazon Cellphone Reviews](https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews/code).
+The project could be applied to any product since you can create a PROS&CONS list for anything, however, I decided to work with phones in this project.
+I choose to work with mobile phones because I found a suitable dataset on Kaggle with Amazon reviews of a lot of phones.
+The dataset contained two files, one file containing the items (721 phones) and one file which contained 68 000 different reviews for these phones.
+For more details about the dataset, see [Amazon Cellphone Reviews](https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews/code).

 ```python